-I’m a huge fan of beets, but this is another food my husband won’t eat.
+I love beets, but this is another food my husband won’t eat.
 For some reason, he doesn’t like spring vegetables: asparagus, beets, peas, sugar snap peas and snow peas.
 Roasted beet salad with sherry wine vinaigrette is quick and easy to make.
 Eat it by itself or toss into salads.

-These are transition vegetables from the hearty winter gourds and root vegetables that bring a welcome green and freshness to the table after a long, cold, snowy winter.
+Spring vegetables are transition vegetables from the hearty winter gourds and root vegetables that bring a welcome lightness and color to the table after a long, cold, snowy winter.
 They reflect the rebirth of nature and, of course, they’re all delicious!
 Except to him.

 Beets, are small and the greens are plentiful in spring.
-As the season continues, the beet bulb gets bigger and, fortunately, they are pretty frost resistant making them a year-round staple.
+As the season continues, the beet bulb grows bigger and, fortunately, they are pretty frost resistant making them a year-round staple.

 Roast and peel the beets, cut into any shape you like: slices, quarters or cubes.
 Watch our video on roasting beets and sautéing beet greens here.

 Prepare the vinaigrette, coat the beets generously and marinate in the refrigerator at least four hours or overnight.
 The beets keep up to 3-4 days in the refrigerator and are best served at room temperature.

 This recipe for beet salad includes peppery arugula, and chunks of warm goat cheese.
 Add some toasted nuts, such as pistachio or walnuts for a little texture.

 Roasted Beet Salad with Sherry Wine Vinaigrett